Wormhoudt massacre: Massacre

 When there were nearly 100 men inside the small barn, soldiers from the Leibstandarte SS Adolf Hitler, threw stick-grenades into the building, killing many POWs, including Charles Orton, a captain in the Royal Warwickshire Regiment.
-The grenades failed to kill everyone, largely due to the bravery of two British NCOs, Sergeant Stanley Moore and CSM Augustus Jennings, who hurled themselves on top of the grenades using their bodies to suppress the force of the explosion and shield their comrades from the blast.
+The grenades failed to kill everyone, largely due to the actions of two British NCOs, Sergeant Stanley Moore and CSM Augustus Jennings, who hurled themselves on top of the grenades using their bodies to suppress the force of the explosion and shield their comrades from the blast.
 Upon realising this, the SS called for two groups of five to come out.
 The first five included Pte Arthur Johnson and Private Bennett.
 The men came out and were shot.
 Despite being shot, Private Johnson and Gunner Brian Fahey survived, unknown to the SS men at the time.
 Concluding that these methods were too slow, the SS troopers simply fired into the barn with their weapons.

 Several British prisoners were able to escape, while a few others, like Fahey, were left for dead.
 Captain Lynn-Allen died while trying to escape, although he enabled Private Bert Evans to escape; Evans was the last survivor of the massacre.
 A total of 80 men were killed.
 While 15 more were wounded, their wounds were so severe that within 48 hours all but six of them had died.
 After a couple of days, Johnson and Fahey and several others were found by regular German Army medics and taken to hospital.
 Their wounds were treated before they were sent to prisoner of war camps in occupied Europe.

 Legacy

 The Waffen-SS division, Leibstandarte SS Adolf Hitler was under the overall command of Oberstgruppenführer Sepp Dietrich.
 It was alleged from post-war testimony that it was specifically soldiers of the 2nd Battalion under the command of then Hauptsturmführer Wilhelm Mohnke who carried out the atrocity.
 However, Mohnke never had to face a trial for any alleged part in the war crimes based on these hors de combat killings.
-Mohnke strongly denied the accusations against him, telling historian Thomas Fischer, "I issued no orders not to take English prisoners or to execute prisoners."
+Mohnke strongly denied the accusations against him, telling historian Thomas Fischer, "I issued no orders not to take English [British] prisoners or to execute prisoners."
 Mohnke died in August 2001.

 In 1947, a number of survivors of the massacre returned to the scene accompanied by officials from the War Crimes Interrogation Unit, following investigations undertaken by the office of the Judge Advocate General.
 It proved impossible to construct a sufficiently strong case to bring prosecutions.
 A number of alleged key witnesses were reported to have died on the Eastern Front, while others invoked the "SS oath" and refused to talk.

 In 1988, after a campaign by British MP Jeff Rooker, the case was reopened but a German prosecutor came to the conclusion that there was insufficient evidence to bring charges.

 The incident was re-enacted in the 2004 BBC television docudrama Dunkirk.

 The 2004 German film Downfall was criticized by author Giles MacDonogh upon release for its sympathetic portrayal of Mohnke, whom many hold directly or indirectly responsible for the massacre.